Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Logical Sequences: Understanding and completing logical sequences

 🚀 Logical sequences are patterns or arrangements of numbers, letters, or objects that follow a specific rule or set of rules.
-Understanding these sequences is crucial for solving problems in mathematics and everyday life.
-In the context of the JNVST, logical sequences often involve identifying the rule governing the sequence and using it to predict the next item or complete the sequence.
-For example, if you notice that a sequence of numbers is increasing by 2 each time, you can predict the next number by adding 2 to the last number in the sequence.
+Understanding these sequences is like solving a puzzle where you need to find the missing piece.
+In the context of the JNVST, logical sequences often involve numbers or letters arranged in a particular order, and your task is to identify the rule governing the sequence and use it to find the next item or fill in the missing parts.

 Examples💡

-Example 2: Look at the sequence A, C, E, G, ... .
-This sequence skips one letter in the English alphabet each time.
-After G, the next letter, skipping one, is I. So, the next letter is I.
+Example 2: Letter Sequence - Look at the sequence A, C, E, __.
+Each letter is followed by the next letter in the alphabet, skipping one.
+So, the next letter is G.

 Common Mistakes to Avoid⚠️